Saudi Consumer Skincare Segment

 A changing landscape where consumer decisions are highly driven by social recommendations.

-Skincare consumption in Saudi Arabia are still driven by traditional habits but international trends have been impacting consumer behaviors.
+Skincare consumption in Saudi Arabia is still driven by traditional habits, but international trends have been impacting consumer behaviors.

 • 20% of the beauty products are prescription based &purchased in local pharmacies while it used to be the vast majority 10 years ago.